There are very few practitioners achieving Interstitial Cystitis treatment success. Ruth Kriz is one of them.

 This has left countless UTI sufferers with false negatives and incorrect findings, leading to incorrect treatment or no treatment at all.
 You can read about Emma’s experience with a misdiagnosis of IC and how she learned of the root cause for her symptoms.

 |“IC became a diagnosis of exclusion - they ruled out bladder cancer, an obstruction or some functional problem, and if you were culture negative, then you had this bizarre unknown condition called Interstitial Cystitis.
 So the line became very fuzzy between chronic urinary tract infections and Interstitial Cystitis.”

 Fortunately, science has provided new ways to look at chronic urinary tract conditions.
 In the case of Interstitial Cystitis, where standard urine culturing has been unable to pinpoint the cause, DNA sequencing has identified infection in thousands of IC patients.

-In fact, Ruth has discovered infection in 100% of her IC patients.
+In fact, Ruth has discovered infection in a high percentage of her IC patients.
 This means for the first time for many, there are chronic UTI and Interstitial Cystitis treatment options, and a chance at recovery.

 If you’ve been diagnosed with IC after previous negative urine culture tests, you may now have an opportunity to reassess your diagnosis.

 How Urinary Tract Infections Can Develop Into IC